Geoffroy de Clippel

 I am an economic theorist, with an interest in experiments too.
 My research covers topics in mechanism design, bounded rationality, bargaining, distributive justice, and cooperative games.

-Fairness Through the Lens of Cooperative Game Theory: an Experimental Approach (with K. Rozen) Revised: May 2019
+Fairness Through the Lens of Cooperative Game Theory: an Experimental Approach (with K. Rozen) Version: May 2019, R&R AEJ Micro

 Idea: This paper experimentally investigates cooperative game theory from a normative perspective.
 Axioms and solution concepts from cooperative game theory provide valuable insights into the data.

-On Selecting the Right Agent (with K. Eliaz, D. Fershtman, and K. Rozen) New: July 2019
+On Selecting the Right Agent (with K. Eliaz, D. Fershtman, and K. Rozen) Version: July 2019, R&R TE

 Idea: Each period, a principal must assign one of two agents to some task.
 Profit is stochastically higher when the agent is qualified for the task, but the principal cannot observe qualification.
 Her only decision is which of the two agents to assign, if any, given the public history of selections and profits.
 She cannot commit to any rule.
 While she maximizes expected discounted profits, each agent maximizes his expected discounted selection probabilities.
 We fully characterize when the principal's first-best payoff is attainable in equilibrium, and identify a simple strategy profile achieving this first-best whenever feasible.
 We propose a new refinement for dynamic mechanisms (without transfers) where the designer is a player, under which we show the principal's next-best, when the first-best is unachievable, is the one-shot Nash.
 We show how our analysis extends to variations on the game accommodating more agents, caring about one's own performance, cheap talk and losses.

-Bounded Rationality and Limited Datasets (with K. Rozen) Revised: December 2018
+Bounded Rationality and Limited Datasets (with K. Rozen) Version: December 2018, R&R TE

 Idea: Theories of bounded rationality are typically characterized over an exhaustive data set.
 We develop a methodology to help understand the empirical content of such theories when the data is limited.
 We apply our approach to an array of theories, illustrating its versatility.
 Our work adapts the classic, revealed-preference approach to new forms of revealed information.
 It identifies theories and datasets that are testable in the same elegant way as Rationality, as well as theories and datasets for which testing is more challenging.
 We also show that previous attempts to test consistency of limited data with bounded rationality theories are subject to a conceptual pitfall that can lead to false positives and empty out-of-sample predictions.

-Testable Implications of Some Classic Assignment Methods (with K. Rozen) New: July 2018
+Testable Implications of Some Classic Assignment Methods (with K. Rozen) Version: July 2018

 Idea: We study the testable implications of serial dictatorship, stable many-to-one matchings, and the core of housing markets.
 We show that serial dictatorship is easy to test, and explain how elements of the power ranking between agents can be identified.
 Stability is also easy to test for an interesting class of many-to-one matching problems, and is tightly related to serial dictatorship.
 We provide an insightful characterization of the core of Shapley and Scarf (1974)'s housing markets using revealed top-trading cycles.
 This characterization proves useful in many examples, but is also used to prove that testing the core is generally NP-hard.

-Idea: A decision maker may not perfectly maximize her preference over the feasible set.
+Idea: A decision maker (DM) may not perfectly maximize her preference over the feasible set.
 She may feel it is good enough to maximize her preference over a sufficiently large consideration set; or just require that her choice is sufficiently well-ranked (e.g., in the top quintile of options); or even endogenously determine a threshold for what is good enough, based on an initial sampling of the options.
-We introduce and investigate a class of theories, Order-k Rationality, encompassing heuristics such as these.
+Heuristics such as these are all encompassed by a common theory of Order-k Rationality, which relaxes perfect optimization by only requiring choices from a set S to fall within the set’s top k(S) elements according to the DM’s preference ordering.
+Heuristics aside, this departure from rationality offers a natural way, in the classic ‘as if’ tradition, to gradually accommodate more choice patterns as k increases.
+We characterize the empirical content of Order-k Rationality (and related theories), and provide a tractable testing method which is comparable to the method of checking SARP.

-Relaxed Optimization (with K. Rozen) Revised: July 2019
+Relaxed Optimization (with K. Rozen) Version: July 2019

 Idea: We relax the first-order conditions in optimization to propose an approximation of rational consumer choice.
 We provide an axiomatically-founded measure of the extent to which the FOCs are violated, which is also interpretable in terms of a money-pump multiplier.
 The framework encompasses measurement errors, information unobserved to the modeler, and bounded rationality (e.g., misunderstanding prices, misperceiving utility tradeoffs).
 We develop the testable implications of the model for demand data--even when restricting to subclasses of regular utility functions--and study the properties of a new index of irrationality, the FOC-Departure Index (FDI), which can be applied in all contexts for which the first-order approach is meaningful.